ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

     black command console window and at the same time, generates the report text file.

-3:  Open the report text file in Notepad.
-(Just double click it.)
+3:  Examine the generated report text file that was opened in Notepad.
     The file will contain the analysis results.

 ======================================================================
 Capabilities

-The utility is can perform several functions, as configured in the ini file's Options section, either separately or in combination:
+The utility can perform several functions, as configured in the ini file's OPTIONS section, either separately or in combination:

 CHECK_FILES
     Checks that each file referenced in the RM database actually exists on disk at the specified location.
-Any database file path link not found on disk is listed.
+Any file path link found in the database but not found on disk is listed.

 UNREF_FILES
     Lists all files found in the folder specified by SEARCH_ROOT_FLDR_PATH in